 Ingredients: 1 cup white rice (non-parboiled) and 3 cups water

-Direction to cook: Wash the non-parboiled rice to a pot.
+Directions to cook: Wash the non-parboiled rice in a pot.
 Add water to the rice and let it cook till the water is dry and very soft.
 Next, using a wooden spoon, mash the rice against the edges of the pot to bring the rice together.
 Stir and mash continuously until it forms one nice lump.
 Tuwo Shinkafa is often served as an accompaniment to various soups and stews such as egusi, miyan Kuka, miyan taushe, and stew for overall nutrition.

-Original Source: "Nigerian Foods, Tips and Cooking" by Olaniyan Taibat
+Original Source: "Nigerian Foods, Tips and Cooking" by Olaniyan Taibat (no longer published online)

-Saturday, June 4, 2022
+Tuesday, June 4, 2024

 5 Exotic Spices From Around the World by Melisa Marzett (Guest Post)